 Here’s our top five things to do in Glasgow in the autumn:

 Eat and drink

 Glasgow has lots of fantastic places to eat and drink, both in the city centre and in the surrounding areas.
 A couple of favourites are Bread Meats Bread for a really hearty burger, and Laboratorio Espresso for your caffeine fix in the city centre.
 You’d be hard pushed to find a better cup of coffee to warm up with on an autumn day in Glasgow!
 For other great coffee stops, check out this article from People Make Glasgow.

 Hit the shops

 Glasgow is renowned for its fantastic shopping, and with Christmas on the horizon, a day out in the city could be the perfect opportunity to start the festive spending.
-The shopping in Glasgow is compact with a lot of fantastic stores along the Style Mile and Argyle Street including John Lewis, House of Fraser and Debenhams.
-Princes Square Mall is home to more great shops like Radley and Joules.
-If it’s something sparkly that’s on your wish list, the Argyle Arcade is filled to the brim with jewellery shops.
+The shopping in Glasgow is compact with a lot of fantastic stores along the Style Mile and Argyle Street including John Lewis and House of Fraser.
+Princes Square Mall is home to more great shops, and if it’s something sparkly that’s on your wish list, the Argyle Arcade is filled to the brim with jewellery shops.
 It’s worth wandering through to window shop and always looks lovely on the approach to Christmas.

 Learn about the people

 From the city centre, take a wander along the River Clyde to Glasgow Green and visit the People’s Palace .
 In autumn, the walk itself is lovely, keep your eyes peeled for hardy rowers on the river.
 Once you arrive at the park gates, enjoy the wander through Glasgow’s oldest public space until you reach the People’s Palace.
 Here you can discover the stories of Glasgow’s people from the 1700s to the late 20th century.